· 3 min read

 • Lift: A squeeze of lemon, applied not folded in

-At a crab-and-lobster counter on the Norfolk coast the lobster sandwich arrives on ordinary sliced bread, which is the whole tell.
+At a crab-and-lobster counter on the Norfolk coast the lobster sandwich arrives on ordinary sliced bread, a few hundred yards from where the pots came up.
 There is no enriched roll and no warm sauce, just picked lobster, a little butter or a thin bind of mayonnaise, a squeeze of lemon, and good plain bread closed over the top.
-The plainness is deliberate and it is the point.
-A lobster caught that morning needs almost nothing done to it, and a poor one cannot be rescued by anything piled on top, so the build steps back and lets the shellfish be the entire statement.
-Bread, butter, lemon, lobster, in that order of how much each one matters.
+A lobster caught that morning needs almost nothing done to it, and a poor one cannot be rescued by anything piled on, so the build steps back and trusts the catch: bread, butter, lemon, lobster, roughly in that order of how much each one matters.

-The handling of the meat is where the sandwich is won or lost, and the failure modes are specific.
-Lobster is sweet, firm and easily wrecked.
+The handling of the meat is where the sandwich is won or lost, and the failure modes are exact.
+Lobster is sweet, firm, and easily wrecked.
 Cut it into generous pieces and leave it barely dressed, or turn it through just enough mayonnaise to hold, and the clean flake stays intact; beat it smooth and you have shellfish paste, the one texture that throws away what you paid for.
-Lemon goes on as a squeeze, not folded through, because worked into the bind it slackens the mix and weeps into the bread.
-The bread is plain and good, sliced rather than rolled so it presses flat and holds the pieces in an even layer instead of letting them slide, and butter on the crumb is the only lubrication where no mayonnaise is used, sealing the bread against the lobster's moisture.
-A loud loaf would only mask the catch, so the loaf stays quiet.
+Lemon goes on as a squeeze, not worked into the bind, because folded through it slackens the mix and weeps into the bread.
+The bread is sliced rather than rolled so it presses flat and holds the pieces in an even layer instead of letting them slide, and where no mayonnaise is used, butter on the crumb is the only lubrication, sealing the bread against the lobster's moisture.

 The eating is cool and clean rather than rich.
 The first thing is the sweetness of the meat, then the faint salt of the sea behind it, the lobster cold and firm and giving in soft flakes against the give of the bread.
 The lemon arrives as a bright prickle at the edges, the butter as a thin savoury film, and there is nothing hot and nothing crisp in the whole bite.
-It is a sandwich you eat slowly and a little carefully, aware of what it cost, usually within sight of the water it came out of, the simplicity reading as confidence rather than thrift.
+It is a sandwich eaten slowly and a little carefully, usually within sight of the water it came out of, aware of what it cost.

-This plain reading belongs to the British coast and its day-boat catch, where a sandwich is the cheapest honest thing you can do with a lobster too good to disguise.
-It sits at the seaside stalls and crab shacks of Norfolk, Devon and the Scottish coast, sold beside dressed crab and crayfish, priced as the indulgence of a day out rather than an everyday lunch.
-Ordering one means trusting the counter that the lobster is fresh, because the whole sandwich rides on that and nothing else.
+This reading belongs to the British coast and its day-boat catch, and it sits at the seaside stalls and crab shacks of Norfolk, Devon, and the Scottish coast, sold beside dressed crab and crayfish.
+It is priced as the indulgence of a day out rather than an everyday lunch, and ordering one means trusting the counter that the lobster is fresh, because the sandwich rides on that and little else.
+The plain bread is part of the bargain: it stays quiet so the catch can be heard, and a louder loaf would only mask it.

 No one invented the dish and no record fixes its first appearance, which is the honest place to start; what is datable is the coast that made it ordinary.
-The English seaside resort that gave the dish its setting was built by a railway line with a precise opening day.
-Cromer in Norfolk, the centre of the country's best-known crab and lobster fishery, got its station on 26 March 1877, when the East Norfolk Railway reached the town and Great Eastern Railway trains began carrying well-off Norwich families out to the coast for the summer.
+Cromer in Norfolk, the centre of the country's best-known crab and lobster fishery, was turned from a fishing town into a resort by the railway, and the railway has a precise date.
+Cromer High station opened on 26 March 1877, when the East Norfolk Railway reached the town and Great Eastern trains began carrying well-off Norwich families out to the coast for the summer.

-The catch was local long before the tourists came.
-Cromer crab and lobster have been worked off that stretch of coast since the early nineteenth century, by fishermen using small boats and pots in methods that have barely changed, and the shellfish became a celebrated delicacy as the resort filled up in Victorian times.
-The sandwich is the simplest thing the stalls could sell to a day-tripper: the morning's catch, picked and laid in bread.
+The catch was local long before the visitors came.
+Cromer crab and lobster have been worked off that stretch since the early nineteenth century, by fishermen using small boats and pots in methods that have barely changed, and the shellfish became a celebrated delicacy as the resort filled up in Victorian times.
+The sandwich is the simplest thing the stalls could hand a day-tripper: the morning's catch, picked and laid in bread.

 Read next